Causal decision theory: Newcomb's paradox

+The player does not know what the predictor predicted or what box B contains while making the choice.
+Should the player take both boxes, or only box B?

+Causal decision theory recommends taking both boxes in this scenario, because at the moment when the player must make a decision, the predictor has already made a prediction (therefore, the action of the player will not affect the outcome).

+Conversely, evidential decision theory (EDT) would have recommended that the player takes only box B because taking only box B is strong evidence that the predictor anticipated that the player would only take box B, and therefore it is very likely that box B contains $1,000,000.
+Conversely, choosing to take both boxes is strong evidence that the predictor knew that the player would take both boxes; therefore we should expect that box B contains nothing.

 Criticism

 Vagueness

 The theory of causal decision theory (CDT) does not itself specify what algorithm to use to calculate the counterfactual probabilities.
 One proposal is the "imaging" technique suggested by Lewis: To evaluate $P(A > O_j)$, move probability mass from each possible world $w$ to the closest possible world $w_A$ in which $A$ holds, assuming $A$ is possible.
 However, this procedure requires that we know what we would believe if we were certain of $A$; this is itself a conditional to which we might assign probability less than 1, leading to regress.

 Counterexamples

 There are innumerable "counterexamples" where, it is argued, a straightforward application of CDT fails to produce a defensibly "sane" decision.
 Philosopher Andy Egan argues this is due to a fundamental disconnect between the intuitive rational rule, "do what you expect will bring about the best results", and CDT's algorithm of "do whatever has the best expected outcome, holding fixed our initial views about the likely causal structure of the world."
 In this view, it is CDT's requirement to "hold fixed the agent’s unconditional credences in dependency hypotheses" that leads to irrational decisions.

 An early alleged counterexample is Newcomb's problem.
 Because your choice of one or two boxes can't causally affect the Predictor's guess, causal decision theory recommends the two-boxing strategy.
 However, this results in getting only $1,000, not $1,000,000.
 Philosophers disagree whether one-boxing or two-boxing is the "rational" strategy.
 Similar concerns may arise even in seemingly-straightforward problems like the prisoner's dilemma, especially when playing opposite your "twin" whose choice to cooperate or defect correlates strongly, but is not caused by, your own choice.

 In the "Death in Damascus" scenario, an anthropomorphic "Death" predicts where you will be tomorrow, and goes to wait for you there.
 As in Newcomb's problem, we postulate that Death is a reliable predictor.
-A CDT agent would be unable to process the correlation, and may as a consequence make irrational decisions: "You should rather play hide-and-seek against someone who cannot predict where you hide than against someone who can.
-Causal Decision Theory denies this.
-So Causal Decision Theory is false."
+A CDT agent would be unable to process the correlation, and may as a consequence make irrational decisions: